Youth Mental Health Network

 The Youth Mental Health Network has a broad membership that is supported by a Steering Committee and is sponsored by the North Metropolitan Health Service.

-The Steering Committee is co-chaired by Ms Lyn Millett and Mr Warwick Smith.
+The Steering Committee is co-chaired by Ms Lyn Millett and Mr David McMaster.

 The Youth Mental Health Network Establishment Report provides background on this Network and can be found here.

 The Youth Mental Health Network initiated the Informing Youth Suicide Prevention for Western Australia report to inform the youth suicide prevention strategy for Western Australia.
 This project was made possible through collaboration between young people, their families and friends, youth mental health workers and researchers.
 The report was presented to the Mental Health Commission in December 2019.

 ‘They Told Me “This Isn’t a Hotel”: Young people’s experiences and perceptions of care when presenting to the emergency department with suicide-like behaviour’ was co-authored by Lyn Millet and Warwick Smith, Co-Chairs of the Youth Mental Health Network Steering Committee together with authors from the Telethon Kids Institute, Centre for Child Health Research, University of Western Australia, Commissioner for Children and Youth People Wester Australia, Headspace and Mineral Resources Limited.

 The Youth Mental Health Network has endorsed the following documents:

 - Intensive Community Treatment and Support Service – Youth Wraparound Model of Care;

 - International Declaration on Youth Mental Health;

 - A Better Deal for Youth Mental Health: Prevention Meets Recovery;